ETS's HiSET ™ offers affordable, accessible alternative to the GED® test

-PRINCETON, N.J., Aug.
-19, 2013 /PRNewswire-USNewswire/ -- Iowa has become the fifth state to announce that it will use the HiSET™ program for high school equivalency testing.
-Beginning in 2014, the state will begin using the HiSET program developed by nonprofit Educational Testing Service (ETS) and the University of Iowa's Iowa Testing Program (ITP).
+PRINCETON, N.J., April 15, 2013 /PRNewswire-USNewswire/ -- New Hampshire has become the second state to announce that it will use the HiSET ™ program as its exclusive provider of high school equivalency testing.
+Beginning in 2014, the state will no longer use the GED® test and begin using the HiSET program developed by nonprofit Educational Testing Service (ETS) and the University of Iowa's Iowa Testing Program (ITP).

-The announcement follows Montana's, New Hampshire's, Tennessee's, and Missouri's adoption of the HiSET test during the last several months.
-The number of states, educators, policymakers and employers looking for a high school proficiency exam alternative that includes elements that are critical to providing out-of-school youth and adults with proof of their readiness for higher education or the workplace is expected to grow.
+The announcement follows the Montana Department of Public Instruction's adoption of the HiSET test last month.
+New Hampshire joins an increasing numbers of states, educators, policymakers and employers looking for a high school proficiency exam that includes elements that are critical to providing out-of-school youth and adults with proof of their readiness for higher education or the workplace.

 - Affordable test fees to keep this valuable credential accessible for candidates, states and educational programs

 - Up to two retests in the same calendar year, for no additional cost

 - Flexibility with the use of existing test centers, test prep and curricula and a choice of scoring vendor options